Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

 Remember to:

--  use `GDCLASS` macro for inheritance, so Godot can wrap it
+-  use `GDCLASS` macro for inheritance, so Pandemonium can wrap it
 -  use `bind_methods` to bind your functions to scripting, and to allow them to work as callbacks for signals.